papomail/Daily_QA_UCLH/README.md

 Download [Python 3](https://www.python.org/downloads/) from the official website and follow the installation instructions.

 ### dcm2nix:
-You can install the latest version of dcm2niix as follows:
+You can install the latest version of dcm2niix in the following ways:

-On Mac and Linux via Homebrew (install [Homebrew](https://brew.sh/) first if neeed):
+* On Mac and Linux via Homebrew (install [Homebrew](https://brew.sh/) first if neeed):
 `brew install dcm2niix`

-If you are using Conda:
+* If you are using Conda:
 `conda install -c conda-forge dcm2niix` on Linux, MacOS or Windows.

-Alternatively, you can download the latest version of dcm2niix here and then add it to your local Path:
+Alternatively, you can download the latest version of dcm2niix the links below and then add it to your local Path:
  * Download for Linux:
 `curl -fLOhttps://github.com/rordenlab/dcm2niix/releases/latest/download/dcm2niix_lnx.zip`
  * Download for Mac:
 `curl -fLO https://github.com/rordenlab/dcm2niix/releases/latest/download/dcm2niix_mac.zip`
  * Download for Windows:
 `curl -fLO https://github.com/rordenlab/dcm2niix/releases/latest/download/dcm2niix_win.zip`